 use of a scalpel to cut the dead tissue away, however, this can be very painful to the patient.
 Sometimes, this is done in the operating room under anesthesia.

-topical creams known as enzymatic debriding creams which will actually dissolve necrotic tissue.
+topical creams known as enzymatic debriding creams, such as Santyl Collagenase, which will actually dissolve necrotic tissue.
 They are generally used in those patients where surgical debridement is not an option.

 the use of "wet to dry" dressings where the dressing over the wound is saturated, generally with saline and allowed to dry.
 Once dry, the dressing can be removed and with its removal will usually take off the necrotic tissue with it.
 Care must be taken in removing the dressing.